mbarker84/gatsby-starter-netlify-cms/src/pages/blog/2020-04-18-10-fun-easy-games-for-£20-or-less-part-2.md

 In a game that could almost represent the aftermath of Celestia, your ship has crashed and its parts have scattered about the desert.

 Forbidden desert begins as a 5 x 5 grid of face down tiles, representing the land the players must explore.
 A space in the middle represents the storm.
 At the end of each players turn, cards will be drawn from the storm deck to show directions in which the storm moves and as it moves it will leave sand on the tiles it shifts.
 And these tiles can, and will, pile up with a fair amount of sand.
-The deck also contains 'Sun beats down' cards which means players lose health.
+The deck also contains 'Sun beats down' cards which means players lose health points.

 ![Forbidden Desert tiles](/img/forbidden-desert-02.jpg)